 10 Days Without Spending Any Money

 Our goal is to raise $2,000 for a water rehab in Haiti.
-This means bringing clean, safe water to an entire community!
-No more 15-20 hours of collecting water, no more walking 7 miles for contaminated water.
-The real deal, real close to home.
+This means clean, safe water for around 2,000 people for a year!
 Remember, we have a matching gift of $2,000 pledged, which means every $1.00 you donate will actually provide water for 2 different people in 2012!
 You can donate by clicking here.